Evidence Estimation in Gaussian Graphical Models Using a Telescoping Block Decomposition of the Precision Matrix: Evidence under Element-wise Priors

 \section{Evidence under Element-wise Priors}

 While the demonstration on Wishart is reassuring for verifying the correctness of the proposed approach, it is also redundant for practical purposes; the marginal under Wishart is available in closed form.
 The natural question then is: when can a technique similar to what is presented in Section~\ref{sec:wishart} be expected to succeed in models that are hitherto intractable?
 A closer look at Equation (\ref{beta_gamma_decomposition_general}) reveals the answer.
-It is apparent that the contribution of the likelihood to the posterior does not change, regardless of what the prior is.
-The main advantage of the reparameterization $(\bomega_{\sbt\,j}\,,\,\omega_{jj}) \mapsto (\bbeta_{\sbt\,j}\,,\gamma_{jj})$ is that the likelihood decomposes as (normal $\times$ gamma), for which the conjugate priors are also normal and gamma, respectively.
+It is apparent that the contribution of the likelihood to the posterior does not change, regardless of what the prior is. {However, it is the form of the likelihood that indicates what a conjugate prior is in a given parameterization.} The main advantage of the reparameterization $(\bomega_{\sbt\,j}\,,\,\omega_{jj}) \mapsto (\bbeta_{\sbt\,j}\,,\gamma_{jj})$ is that the likelihood decomposes as (normal $\times$ gamma), for which the conjugate priors are also normal and gamma, respectively.
 Thus, whenever the priors on the off-diagonals $\bomega_{\sbt\,j}$ are normal (or scale mixtures of normal), and the priors on $\omega_{jj}$ are gamma (or scale mixtures of gamma) Chib's method applies in a manner near identical to Wishart, provided the corresponding latent mixing variables can be sampled.
 These requirements are very mild and open the door to handling a very broad class of priors.
 We consider two illustrative examples in this paper: the Bayesian graphical lasso or BGL \citep{wang2012bayesian} and the graphical horseshoe or GHS \citep{li2019graphical}.
 Both admit a density of the form:

 where $\mathcal{M}_p^{+}$ denotes the space of $p\times p$ positive definite matrices and $\btau=\{\tau_{ij}\}$ is a symmetric matrix of latent mixing variables.
 Unlike Wishart, here the prior on $\bOmega$ is defined as a product of element-wise priors on $\omega_{ij}$ and $\omega_{jj}$, restricting the non-zero prior mass via the indicator constraint $\bOmega\in \mathcal{M}_p^+$.
 The appealing feature of this approach is that one can naturally encode a prior belief of sparsity in $\bOmega$ via suitable sparsity-inducing priors on the off-diagonal terms, without imposing additional structural constraints on the entire $\bOmega$.
 The difficulties with element-wise priors also lie in the indicator constraint, in that both sampling and likelihood evaluation become non-trivial.
 The former difficulty was resolved by \citet{wang2012bayesian}, as noted in Remark \ref{remark:wang}.
 We proceed to resolve the latter.